 - Preheat 1-2 Tablespoons of olive oil in a large skillet over medium high heat.
 Divide the mixture into five heaping-quarter-cup spheres, then press down gently into a disk.

 - Fry until crisp (3-4 minutes), then flip, cover the pan and fry until the other side is dark golden and crisp and the centers of the burgers have puffed up a bit, another 3-4 minutes.

 - Remove from heat and serve immediately, topped with olive tapenade, arugula and tomato slices - on a bun, if you prefer.

-- Alternately, you can cook them on a grill.
+- You can cook these on a grill.